University of Colorado Boulder

 Contributions to Edited Collections

-Reprint of “Transnational Indigenous Exchange: Rethinking Global Interactions of Indigenous Peoples at the 1904 St. Louis Exposition” as a chapter in the volume Alternative Contact: Indigeneity, Globalism and American Studies, Johns Hopkins University Press: A Special Issue of American Quarterly Series, May, 2011.
+Reprint of “Transnational Indigenous Exchange: Rethinking Global Interactions of Indigenous Peoples at the 1904 St. Louis Exposition” in Lai, Paul and Lindsay Clair Smith, eds., Alternative Contact: Indigeneity, Globalism and American Studies (Baltimore: Johns Hopkins University Press, A Special Issue of American Quarterly Series, 2011), 185–209.

 Works in Progress

-Book length manuscript in progress Specters of Colonialism: Native Peoples, Visual Culture and Colonial Projects in the U.S. and Japan (1860-1904).
+Book length manuscript Specters of Colonialism: Native Peoples, Visual Culture and Colonial Projects in the U.S. and Japan (1860-1904), under contract with University of Minnesota Press.

 “Inside Diné Histories” Jennifer Nez Denetdale.
 Reclaiming Diné History: The Legacies of Navajo Chief Manuelito and Juanita, New Mexico Historical Review.
 85 (4) (Fall 2010): 453-454.